nsolanki0/muc1-kmer-diagnostics/data_generation/README.md

 ### `read_simulation/`

-Contains scripts used to simulate sequencing reads and to filter/extract _MUC1_-related reads for downstream analysis.
+Contains scripts used to simulate sequencing reads, and to filter and extract _MUC1_-related reads for downstream analysis.

 The workflow includes: